chettrick/stm32cubef4/Projects/STM32469I-Discovery/Applications/Audio/Audio_playback_and_record/readme.txt

     easily tailored to any other supported device and development board.

   - STM32469I-Discovery Set-up
-    - Please ensure that jumpers JP4 is in the position "AUDIO"
-    - Plug the USB key into the STM32469I-EVAL board through 'USB micro A-Male to A-Female' cable (FS mode: connector CN13).
+    - Plug the USB key into the STM32469I-DISCO board through 'USB micro A-Male to A-Female' cable (FS mode: connector CN13).
     - Load .wav audio file (audio_sample.wav) available under "/Utilities/Media/Audio" to the root of USB mass storage